 You can ask to obtain a copy of, or reference to, the safeguards under which your personal data is transferred outside of the European Economic Area.

 We may redact data transfer agreements or related documents (i.e. obscure certain information contained within these documents) for reasons of commercial sensitivity.

-You have a right to lodge a complaint with your local supervisory authority about our processing of your personal data.
-In the UK, the supervisory authority for data protection is the ICO (https://ico.org.uk/).
+You have a right to lodge a complaint with a supervisory authority in your habitual residence, place of work or of an alleged infringement of the GDPR about our processing of your personal data.

 The primary point of contact for all issues arising from this Policy, including requests to exercise data subject rights, is our Data Protection Officer.

 The Data Protection Officer can be contacted in the following ways:

 Chubb, 100 Leadenhall Street,

 If you have a complaint or concern about how we use your personal data, please contact us in the first instance and we will attempt to resolve the issue as soon as possible.
 You also have a right to lodge a complaint with your national data protection supervisory authority at any time.